BurntSushi/blog/content/post/ripgrep.md

 **Description**: This benchmarks how well a search tool can show the context around each match.
-Specifically, in this case, we ask for the two lines preceding and proceding every match.
+Specifically, in this case, we ask for the two lines preceding and succeeding every match.
 We run this benchmark on the English subtitle corpus.
 Note that all tools are asked to count lines.

 **Pattern**: `Sherlock Holmes` (with `--context 2`)